keona1995/ExData_Plotting1/README.md

 I included two extra files:

-*  truncateHouseholdPower.R -- this a script that extracted just the rows necessary from the original dataset and transformed two of the columns.
+*  truncateHouseholdPower.R -- this is a script that extracts just the rows necessary from the original dataset and transforms two of the columns.

 *  truncatedhouseholdpower.csv -- this is the truncated file, in case anybody wants to run the plot scripts, since all of the scripts read the truncated file.